I quickly realised that by working in the heart of this small business, my work was guaranteed to be incredibly varied.

 STEP - UK-wide programme offering paid student work placements and graduate internships in smaller businesses

 KTP (Knowledge Transfer Partnerships) - one of the UK's largest graduate recruitment programmes.
 A KTP is a three-way project between a graduate, an organisation (often, but not always, an SME) and a university, offering graduates a key role in managing a project central to business development

 speculative applications can be effective, if you have researched the company you are targeting and can demonstrate that you have useful skills and experience to offer them.
-Try online business directories to start identifying possible companies (e.g. www.uksmallbusinessdirectory.co.uk and www.misterwhat.co.uk)
+Try online business directories to start identifying possible companies (eg UK Small Business Directory and Mister What?)